← Back to blog

 Land Law > Co-ownership

 Co-ownership arises whenever two or more people own land together.
 Candidates frequently lose marks by confusing joint tenancy and tenancy in common, by misapplying the four unities test, or by missing severance of a joint tenancy.
-The distinctions are subtle but critical, and this topic is heavily tested in SQE1.
+The distinctions are subtle but critical, and this topic is important for SQE1 revision.

 What Is Co-ownership in SQE1?